genadipost/foreman_ad_sso/README.md

 foreman_ad_sso
 =========

-Ansible role to configure Active Directory (AD) as an external authentication source for Foreman server Edit Add topics.
+Ansible role to configure Active Directory (AD) as an external authentication source for Foreman server.

 Requirements
 ------------